-The amount of undrawn borrowing facilities that may be available in the future for operating activities and settling capital commitments is £nil (2020: £nil).
+The amount of undrawn borrowing facilities that may be available in the future for operating activities and settling capital commitments is £nil (2021: £nil).

-The Company did not have a bank account in the year and consequently no cash flow statement for the Company is presented.
+The Company did not have cash balances in the current and prior year and consequently no cash flow statement for the Company is presented.